ridren/terminalGraphDrawer/README.md

     F9     - change line to an arrow and vice versa
     Q      - exits program
-    w      - writes diagram to "diagram.txt" or file specified by user (for safety reasons, it should be empty file) to be more specific it writes whatever is in 200x by 100y rectangle [ ]    - change box size on y axis
+    w      - writes diagram to "diagram.txt" or file specified by user (for safety reasons, it should be empty file) to be more specific it writes whatever is in 500x by 100y rectangle if your project is bigger, you should copy it directly or else it may not save correctly [ ]    - change box size on y axis
     { }    - change box size on x axis